Generic Name: Succinylcholine (suks in il KOE leen)

 - Very bad and sometimes deadly muscle problems, high potassium levels, a heartbeat that is not normal, and heart attack have rarely happened with Quelicin (succinylcholine) in children and teenagers.
-These children and teenagers were found to have a certain muscle problems.
-Talk with the doctor.
+These children and teenagers were found to have certain muscle problems like Duchenne's muscular dystrophy (DMD).
+If you have questions, talk with the doctor.

 Uses of Quelicin: